 Want to take the Announcements feature a step further?
 Personalize communication with students by sending a video announcement; see Canvas FastTrack: Video Announcements .
 Or create a visually appealing announcement by delivering information in an infographic.
 Construct images to creatively display information in an announcement with a user-friendly infographic creator like Canva.
 Revamping the standard weekly announcement is a great way to engage students and effectively deliver important information.

-In addition to office hours, consider using Conferences for a variety of synchronous session types to bolster instructor presence.
-Schedule a study session in Conferences before an exam to allow students to ask questions and review complex concepts.
-Conduct group presentations in Conferences to allow students to report on their course projects and gain experience in utilizing virtual meeting spaces.
+In addition to office hours, consider using Zoom for a variety of synchronous session types to bolster instructor presence.
+Schedule a study session on Zoom before an exam to allow students to ask questions and review complex concepts.
+Conduct group presentations on Zoom to allow students to report on their course projects and gain experience in utilizing virtual meeting spaces.
 Host synchronous class sessions to provide specialized instruction or present a guest speaker.
-Whether using this feature for direct instruction or interactive discussion, Conferences is well-equipped to enhance instructor presence and support communication in an online course.
+Whether using this feature for direct instruction or interactive discussion, Zoom is well-equipped to enhance instructor presence and support communication in an online course.

 Messaging in Grades